Virginia Small Business Funding

 Other Virginia Programs: The Office of the Governor provides resources to qualifying companies based on criteria established by state legislation to promote the creation of new jobs and investment.
 These programs are usually used for activities such as transportation access, infrastructure improvements or other site-related developments.

-Our diverse businesses and entrepreneurs energize the entire community in a climate that’s driven by innovation and entrepreneurship—and the FCEDA is here to help fuel that spirit of innovation with connections to venture capital, resources and other financial help in Fairfax County.
+Our diverse businesses and entrepreneurs energize the entire community in a climate that’s driven by innovation and entrepreneurship—and the FCEDA is here to help fuel that spirit of innovation and resiliency with connections to venture capital, resources and other financial help in Fairfax County.

 The FCEDA’s Capital Attraction Program is all about enhancing the county’s visibility as a location for entrepreneurs to start and grow their businesses.
 If you are an equity investor or affiliated with a venture capital firm interested in doing business in Fairfax County contact FCEDA’s Capital Attraction Program.